peterkuma/ds-format/docs/master/Python_API/functions.md

 **Usage:** `readdir`(*dirname*, *variables*=`None`, *merge*=`None`, *warnings*=[], *recursive*=`False`, *parallel*=`False`, *executor*=`None`, *njobs*=`None`, ...)

 Only files with known extensions are read.
 Files are read in an alphabetical order.
+Variable `filename` is added to the output datasets, containing the name of the file.
+If *merge* is not `None`, variables `i` and `n` are added to the resulting dataset, containing the index within the input dataset and a file index referring to the `filename` variable, respectively.
+They are defined along the dimension *merge* and are zero-indexed.

 **Arguments:**